JohnBel/EfsTools/packages/CommandLineParser.2.3.0/readme.md

 - Integrate directly into your project by copying the .cs files into your project.
 - ILMerge during your build process.

-See more details in the [wiki for direct integrations](https://github.com/gsscoder/commandline/wiki/Direct_Integrations)

 ## Quick Start Examples

 1. Create a class to define valid options, and to receive the parsed options.